psiri/nixos-config/README.md

    1. ```sops.defaultSopsFile = "${builtins.toString inputs.private-secrets}/secrets.yaml";```
       1. For a working reference example, refer to: [hosts/fw16-nix/default.nix](./hosts/fw16-nix/default.nix#L61-L68)
    * **Note:** When building for the first time, you will be prompted for authentication to the private repo.
 While you can use basic authentication, a PAT is recommended.
 Alternatively, you can also clone using SSH.
+   * **Note:** If there are changes to the repo, run `nix flake lock --update-input private-secrets` to ensure the flake is update to point to the latest commit

 ## Disko